Pros and Cons of Installing Metal Roofs Over Shingles

 Is It Worth Installing a Metal Roof Over Shingles?

 While the cost savings and convenience of installing a metal roof over existing shingles are appealing, many roofing professionals argue that the risks often outweigh the benefits, highlighting why installing new roofing on top of shingles is a bad idea.
 Structural concerns, moisture issues, and reduced warranty coverage present significant drawbacks.
-On the other hand, for homes with solid roof structures and favorable conditions, it may still be a viable option, particularly when budget constraints or time restrictions are factors.

 Conclusion